You cannot apply more than two months prior to the start date of your placement, or more than six months after the start date of your placement.

 Please visit Supporting documentation Commonwealth Prac Payment (CPP) for more information.

-The application form is available here.
+Complete the online application form here.
 Partial applications will not be assessed.

 Depending on your circumstances, you will need to provide different types of evidence and material to support your application.
 Applications without supporting documents will not be considered.